zephyrproject-rtos/zephyr/.github/ISSUE_TEMPLATE/ext-source.md

 or as a module, and why.
 If the mode of integration is a module, suggest a repository name for the module

+## Maintainership

+List the person(s) that will be maintaing the integration of this external code for the foreseeable future.
+Please use GitHub IDs to identify them.
+You can choose to identify a single maintainer only or add collaborators as well

 ## Pull Request

 Pull request (if any) with the actual implementation of the integration, be it